Tipsy-12/Book-_Summarization-_using_Clustered-_Chunk-embeddings/README.md

 | 🧠 **Cosine Similarity** | 0.9293

+---

-### Conclusions :
+### 🧠 Conclusions

-1. Our LLM summary is factually and thematically solid — it closely matches the meaning of a rich, human-style reference.
+- Our LLM-generated summary aligns closely with detailed, human-style references, achieving a **cosine similarity of 0.83**.
-2. Traditional metrics, such as ROUGE/BLEU, severely underrepresent this match because they rely on surface-level word overlap.
+- Traditional lexical metrics (ROUGE, BLEU, etc.) **underestimate semantic match** when comparing summaries with differing granularity or phrasing because they rely on surface-level word overlap.
-3. A better metric to evaluate the quality of a summary is Cosine Similarity between vector embeddings of the reference and generated summaries.
-4. Our summary matches more with an AI-generated refernce summary (obviously).
+- **Embedding-based evaluation (Cosine Similarity)** provides a more reliable assessment of summary quality in long-document tasks.
+- Our summary shows significantly stronger alignment with an **AI-generated reference** than with a brief Wikipedia-style summary.